Skip to content

 • Discipline: Microbiology and food hygiene

-• Principal researcher/s: Mr Noel Shanaghy, Waterford Regional Hospital
+• Author/s: Mr Noel Shanaghy, Waterford Regional Hospital

 • Collaborator/s: Prof Seamus Fanning & Dr Paul Whyte, University College Dublin, Dr Paul Rooney, Belfast City Hospital